 Skip to main content

-A History of Math and Science in Europe
+A History of Math, Science, Art, and Architecture in Europe

-The History of Science and Math in Europe study abroad program, part of the BYU General Education curriculum, offers students an immersive six-week experience based in Vienna, Austria—one of Europe’s great intellectual and cultural capitals.
-Through site visits, museum tours, and local excursions, students will explore the development of scientific and mathematical thought from the Renaissance to the modern age.
-The program includes guided trips to key historical centers such as Florence, Padua, and Venice in Italy; Berlin, Germany; and Prague, Czech Republic—each rich in scientific heritage and innovation.
-The experience culminates with a tour of CERN, the world-renowned center for particle physics, where students will witness firsthand the cutting edge of modern science.
-This program offers a unique blend of history, culture, and scientific discovery in some of Europe’s most iconic locations.
+This study abroad program, part of the BYU General Education curriculum, offers students an immersive six-week experience based in Vienna, Austria—one of Europe’s great intellectual and cultural capitals.
+Through site visits, museum tours, and local excursions, students will explore the ideas, discoveries, places, and people—especially in art, architecture, math and science from the Renaissance to the modern age—that have shaped our contemporary world and self-understanding.
+The program includes guided trips to key historical centers such as Florence, Padua, and Venice in Italy; Prague, Czech Republic—each rich in scientific heritage and innovation.
+The experience culminates with a tour of CERN, in Geneva, Switzerland, the world-renowned center for particle physics, where students will witness firsthand the cutting edge of modern science.
+This program offers a unique blend of history, philosophy, culture, and scientific discovery in some of Europe’s most iconic locations.

 Click here to apply today!